Beginners Guide to Surfing

 There’s something quite special about experiencing the raw energy of the sea.
 Feeling the power of the waves in contact with the body has the ability to invigorate the soul and cleanse the mind.
 And on a clear blue sunny day with the light shimmering off the surface of the water, there is no place I would rather be.

 Now is a great time to get into the water; and what better way to experience the wonder of the ocean than giving surfing a go.
-I started surfing a number of years ago; it started with a few trips to West Wittering which then developed into regular trips to Watergate Bay in Cornwall.
+I started surfing a number of years ago; it started with a few trips to West Wittering in West Sussex which then developed into regular trips to Watergate Bay in Cornwall.
 And then everything shifted during a surf & yoga holiday in Sri Lanka where I finally cracked catching green waves.
 I’m still by no means an expert; my journey as a beginner is still very much present in my mind, which brings me to share this with you.

 When you are taking lessons, the surf school will monitor the wave conditions and ensure that the area that you surf in is appropriate for your level of experience on that particular day.
 Many beaches have lifeguards which operate between certain hours and stipulate which zone of the beach is allocated for surfing versus bathing.
 Once you’re practicing alone it’s a good idea to check what the wave forecast is before deciding when and where to surf.